tmtsoftware/csw/docs/src/main/commons/framework.md

 # Framework for creating components (HCD, Assembly, Container)

-**csw-framework** library provides support for creating a component as defined by the TMT.
+**csw-framework** library provides support for creating a component as defined by TMT.

 ## Dependencies